Ancient Meditation Practice

 Community Movement Meditation Sessions

-If you happen to be in Hilo, Hawaii on the Big Island we welcome you to our SUNDAY SHUFFLE community ecstatic dance every 2nd Sunday of the month!
+If you happen to be in Hilo, Hawaii on the Big Island we welcome you to join our uplifting community ecstatic dance every Sunday of the month!
 The warm-up starts at 9:45 am, and we dance until 11:30 am.
 We dance at Hilo Shala, in the 2nd-floor ballroom of the Kaikodo Building, 64 Keawe St.

 No experience is necessary!
 All Hearts are Welcome! $10-$15 suggested offering